xdagiz/xytz/README.md

 ### yt-dlp not found

-Ensure yt-dlp is installed and available in your PATH:
+Make sure yt-dlp is installed and available in your PATH:

 ```bash
 yt-dlp --version